jessicawyz/tp/docs/UserGuide.md

    * `log` - logging a session's content, hours, learning styles and comments (notes) for each session

    <box type="info" seamless>
-     Note: We noticed an existing bug that causes the exams of a student to disappear when we add a new payment
+     Note: We noticed an existing bug that causes the exams of a student to disappear when we add a new payment.
+     Will be fixed in V1.4.
    </box>

 6. Refer to the [Features](#features) below for details of each command.